Whiteknight/ParserObjects/docs/v6/parsers_index.md

 * `Synchronize()` Attempt the parse.
 If it fails, consume input until we can get back to a known good state and continue.
 * `Then()` Same as `If()`.
 * `Time()` Match a time value with a custom format string.
+* `TimeFormat()` Match a time format string and return a parser which parses values of that format.
 * `Transform()` Modify the output value of a parser.
 * `Trie()` Use a prefix tree to efficiently match one of several patterns and return the longest result.
 * `TrieMulti()` Use a prefix tree to efficiently match several patterns and return all matches as a multi-result.